Sharmaa-sahil/Java-DSA/README.md

 - Variables and data types
 - Input/Output in Java
 - Writing clean comments
+- Sum of two
+- Product of two
+- Area of circle
+- Type Casting, Converion & Promotion

 More topics (like arrays, recursion, OOP, and DSA problems) coming soon.